6 Making the most of diverse identities

 - Paying attention to silence: some people are less comfortable than others at speaking up in public forums, which is perfectly natural.
 Yet it should be a matter of concern when some people are routinely silent.
 Not everyone is comfortable speaking in meetings and these people need to be approached for their views in less formal contexts.
 Likewise, some organisational functions are valued more than others within organisations.
 Meetings can be dominated by a particular function at the expense of others, so it is worth thinking about whether all aspects of an organisation are being offered the time and space they need for expression.

 - Avoiding being dominated by functional thinking: the functions of organisations are usually expert-led, but just because one person has spent years doing a certain type of work, does not mean others in the organisation might not have some valuable perspectives to share.
 In fact, very often hearing from someone outside a particular function can inject an important fresh perspective.

-The key point with all of these approaches is that they can help us see beyond the boundaries of the identities we establish for ourselves and our organisations: their aim is to put together a range of perspectives in order to generate something new.
+The key point with all of these approaches is that they can help you see beyond the boundaries of the identities you establish for yourself and your organisation: their aim is to put together a range of perspectives in order to generate something new.

 Activity 2 Seeking out difference

 Building on your insights in this week’s learning journal, spend 15 minutes thinking about someone either in your organisation, your community or another organisation that you think offers a very different perspective on an issue you think your organisation could help to address.
 Ask that person for their view, emphasising that they can help stretch your thinking and enrich your perspective as a practitioner.
 Spend a further 20 minutes writing about your experience in the discussion forum.
 Then spend 5 minutes commenting on the posts of two other learners.